kkhadka31/KoKo/README.md

 Or, use .jar file available at target directory.

 You can now use postman as a client to run different services available in this app, you can refer to the openapi.yml file for it.

+Make sure to use JWT token for the requests that are not whitelisted.
+You can obtain JWT token by using login or register services.